'They're Scared': Immigration Fears Exacerbate Migrant Farmworker Shortage

 Looking ahead, Marcelino dreams of a better life for his daughters, who have a boost up as American citizens.
 One wants to be a police officer; the other, a surgeon.

-He warns his girls: pay attention in school and study hard, or else you could end up like us, coming home from the fields, all dirty and stinky.
+He warns his girls: Pay attention in school and study hard, or else you could end up like us, coming home from the fields, all dirty and stinky.

 He pushes them, he says, because "I want them to be better than us."